antonio-marasescu/the-stc-repository/README.md

 # The STC Repository

 ## Description
-A collection of Standard Templates for Construction of software
+A collection of Standard Templates for Construction of Software.

 ## Content
 - [Terraform STC](./terraform/readme.md)